 “It’s fun being me.
 Loads of people know what I sound like, but hardly anyone recognises me.”

 Theresa reveals how she stole (there’s no other word for it) a milk float as a young child, with disastrous consequences.
-She recalls her trepidation at the prospect of producing Lulu and explains why she talked non-stop to Andy Williams and couldn’t sing for Glen Campbell.
+She recalls her trepidation at the prospect of producing Lulu and explains why she talked non-stop to Andy Williams and how she blew a chance to sing with Glen Campbell.
 Along the way, she gives an insider’s guide to presenting Traffic & Travel and points out the importance of hairdressers to comedy careers.
 Plus, there’s a hilarious guide to having a stress-free Xmas.

-Oh, and in case you’re still wondering…here she is.
+Oh, and in case you are still wondering…this is what she looks like.